johnwcowan/pdp8x/arch.md

  * The MQ or multiplier-quotient register is also 32 bits wide.
    The PDP-8/X does not have multiply or divide operations, so
-    for the most part it is just another register, much less useful than the AC register.
+    for the most part it is just another register, less useful than the AC register but occasionally convenient.

   * The L or link register is a single bit.
 When adding a value to the AC, any overflow changes the L register from 0 to 1